-There she was, the Westerdam, her sleek 10-deck profile rising majestically above the Seward pier in Alaska.
+I was about to embark on the second half of my Holland America Alaska Land and Sea Cruise Adventure—the “sea” portion of my journey––and I all I could do was gape at the 10-deck Westerdam rising above the Seward pier.
 In the cruise industry, the Westerdam is considered a mid-sized vessel and carries a maximum of 2100 passengers.
-To me, it was huge.
-It was a trip of firsts: my first time to Alaska and the first on a big ship cruise.
-I’d just finished my the land portion of Holland America’s Alaska Land and Sea Adventure, and I had no idea what to expect next.
+For me it was huge.
+I was on a trip of firsts: my first time to Alaska and the first on a big ship cruise.
+I had no idea what to expect.

 Within 10 minutes of leaving the station, we could see Mount Denali (formerly known as Mount McKinley) to our left in the distance, it would be our touchstone throughout the ride.
 Over eight hours, we gaped at endless forests of cedar and Sitka pine, mountains streaked with snow like icing on a Bundt cake, and valleys flourishing with summer green.
 Lakes and rivers glittered through the trees.